 To a varying degree, climate change can affect all three of these factors:

 - Ticks can only live in areas where the climate is suitable for them, having the right temperature and the right amount of moisture.
-Warming temperatures due to climate change may make Vermont more hospitable to blacklegged ticks.
+Warming temperatures due to climate change, especially during the winter months, may make Vermont more hospitable to blacklegged ticks.
+Warmer winters can also help the survival of important hosts for ticks, like white-footed mice.
 This could result in tick populations increasing in areas where they are already present, and the introduction of ticks to areas that were not previously infested, such as colder, northern areas and areas at higher elevations.